CodeDrillBrigade/homunculus-compose/README.md

   # Sets up the permission for the key.
 You may not need this
   sudo chown lxd:docker ./seed/data/key.key
 ```
-If the script goes in error because the user:group is not valid, comment the line and run it again

 ### Explanation of the parameters